diaspd/snake-game/README.md

 ## 💻 Technologies

-This project was developed with the following technologie:
+This project was developed with the following technology:

 - <b> Python </b>